Allocate a SLang_Load_Type object

 }

-This function should not be confused with SLang_pop_slstring
+This function should not be confused with SLang_pop_slstring,

 which pops a hashed string from the stack.